First Financial Bancorp (FFBC)

 Tracing its roots back to 1863 during the Civil War era, First Financial Bancorp (NASDAQ:FFBC) is a bank holding company that provides commercial banking, lending, deposit services, and wealth management to individuals and businesses.

-- 6.4% annual net interest income growth over the last five years was slower than its banking peers
+- Muted 7.6% annual revenue growth over the last five years shows its demand lagged behind its banking peers

 Why There Are Better Opportunities Than First Financial Bancorp